leemansing1102/Australian-Open-Tennis-Dataset-Analysis/README.md

 The Australian Open is a prestigious tennis tournament with a history spanning over 120 years (1906–2024).
 This project delves into the tournament's dataset to explore metrics and trends, providing insights into the champions, runner-ups, nationalities, and key statistics that have shaped the event.
 By analyzing data on players’ performances, nationalities, win rates, and match outcomes, this analysis sheds light on patterns and historical trends in one of tennis's most important competitions.

 ## Data Overview & Structure
-The dataset used in this analysis is structured as a single table containing multiple attributes related to the tournament: <br/>
+The dataset used for this analysis consists of two tables: Australian Open and Top5, which contain various attributes related to the tournament.
+The key elements of the dataset include: <br/>
 <br/>
 • **Year**: The year the tournament took place. <br/>
 • **Champion & Runner-up**: Names of the players who reached the finals.<br/>